Searchbreed

 Feeding a Vizsla

-High-energy athletic breed. ~1,300-1,700 kcal/day for active adults.
+High-energy athletic breed.
+Calorie needs vary with sex, size, and daily workload; active adults may need more than couch companions.
 Needs quality protein for muscle maintenance.

 Key nutrients